dcruceanu/symfony-trainer-certification/README.md

  Bundle inheritance, Compiler pass
  =================================

- 7. Create a new bundle named TestApiBundle which extends the NdbBundle and override the controller and the service.
+ 7. Create a new bundle named TestApiBundle which extends the NdbApiBundle and override the controller and the service.
     - For the controller is enough to create a new class in the same path (after putting the bundle alias in the getParent method).
     - An extra thing which is not mentioned in the documentation is that we need routing specified for our controller (so also a change in routing.yml)
     - To not modify the current implementation, I just called the parent and did the same implementation (the idea was just to play with the bundle inheritance and see how it works.).